Candidate pulls out of Hong Kong lawyers' group election over safety fears

 Hong Kong's government would consider cutting ties with the

-Law Society if it were to be "trumped by politics", Lam said
+Law Society if it were to be "trumped by politics", Hong Kong

 China's People Daily, the official newspaper of the ruling